 Egypt tourism has experienced a major lull in the recent months following the country’s turmoil.
 However, as we recently wrote about on our blog, Egypt is Back and Even Better.
 Now is a great time to visit the unique country.
 As mentioned in our previous Know Before You Go blogs, researching cultural norms and practices of your host country is an essential part of trip planning.
-Whether you are already planning your Egypt custom tour or just hoping to someday visit the Pyramids of Giza here are a few tips for being culturally responsible in Egypt.
+Whether you are already planning Egypt tours or just hoping to someday visit the Pyramids of Giza here are a few tips for being culturally responsible in Egypt.

 Egyptian Society and Culture